Shop Luxome's only sale of the year: 30% off sitewide

 Bamboo sheets are made with bamboo fibers, which can be processed in several different ways.
 As a result, bamboo is a versatile textile that can be woven to have a lustrous, matte, or textured feel.
 The lightweight fabric wicks away moisture and prevents heat retention.
 Bamboo sheets are durable, but special care should be taken to preserve the feel of the soft fabric.

-Eco-conscious shoppers are typically drawn to bamboo sheets, as bamboo is a renewable resource.
-There are considerations that shoppers should keep in mind to make sure the bamboo sheets they purchase are ethically and sustainably made.
-We’ll take a closer look at how bamboo sheets are manufactured, and what the differences are between each type of bamboo textile.
+Bamboo itself is a renewable resource.
+However, there are considerations that shoppers should keep in mind to make sure the bamboo sheets they purchase are ethically and sustainably made.
+We’ll take a closer look at how bamboo sheets are manufactured, and what the differences are between each type of bamboo-derived textile.

 We’ll review our top picks for the best bamboo sheets on the market and break down why we recommend them.
 Our recommendations are based on extensive product testing and verified customer reviews.
 We’ll also include tips on what to look for when shopping for bamboo sheets, the pros and cons of this type of bedding, and care recommendations.